Community Initiatives2025-11-04T18:58:36+00:00

 Cowichan Public Art Gallery

+David has been the President of The Cowichan Public Art Gallery since 2023.
 The Cowichan Public Art Gallery has been working towards a vision for a space in downtown Duncan next to the Green Door property with the help of David Coulson Design.
 The purpose of this gallery is to unite the local community through art for all ages by bringing in world-class art exhibits, showcasing provincial art, and hosting educational workshops.
 By attracting both locals and tourists to the gallery it is expected that this addition will provide economic growth and stability for the area.
 The Cowichan Public Art Gallery Society (CPAG), including David Coulson as director, is working to promote and raise funds for this project to bring art and education to downtown Duncan.
 With a focus on creating an environmentally controlled building that allows world-class historical and contemporary exhibits to be brought in, this project will be “state-of-the-art”.

 For more information visit: cowichangallery.ca/